 Also, for companies, managing on-premise hosting means multiplying the costs, especially for global companies with different types of development environments and infrastructure practices.
 Due to its distributed architecture, AWS supports and unifies different tech stacks, making it cheaper and easier to integrate with other software and train employees in its use.

 While eliminating costs is possible, the only fee you can't reduce is bandwidth.
 Unless there is adequate bandwidth, businesses will suffer from a myriad of performance issues that will drain the vitality of your deployment.

 In an on-premise system, costly hardware is needed to improve the bandwidth, whereas AWS users pay as they go, only paying for the bandwidth they consume, reducing maintenance and usage costs.
 Also, with a cloud provider, upgrading is always an option and doesn't require an entire network overhaul.

 In terms of uptime, on-premise networks are less reliable than AWS.
 On-premise servers often suffer from downtime related to faulty hardware, which doesn't occur on AWS users as the service offers 99.95% guaranteed uptime.

 Cloud technology is the present and the future of both doing business and delivering timely digital experiences.
 An AWS-ready CMS like Agility enables you to adapt to tomorrow's digital trends; it gives you the tools to anticipate the changing business trends and innovate, delivering the best digital experiences to your customers.

 An AWS-ready CMS always gives you the latest version of everything, all within a fully manageable and secure service that rests in the cloud, ready to scale and integrate with other systems.

-All in all, an AWS-ready CMS like Agility will make sure that you never have to worry about outgrowing your platform as it evolves with it, adapting to change with no associated costs.
+An AWS-ready CMS like Agility will ensure that you never have to worry about outgrowing your platform as it evolves with it, adapting to change with no associated costs.